Capgemini/dcx-react-library/README.md

 ## Raise a bug or enhancement

-If you find a bug or you would like an improvement please raise an _issue_ and use the appropriate template we will be more than happy to improve the library smashing all the bugs found and improving the functionality.
+If you find a bug or you would like to recommend an improvement, please raise an _issue_ and use the appropriate template.
+We will be more than happy to improve the library, smashing all the bugs found and improve the functionality.

 ## Contributors ✨